DHEC announces fourth confirmed case of monkeypox in South Carolina - NewsBreak

 The first confirmed cases of the rare viral illness were reported by the South Carolina Department of Health and Environmental Control (DHEC) on July 8 th .
 Health officials at the time said the cases were among patients in the Lowcountry and in the Midlands.

 In an update on DHEC’s website Thursday afternoon, the state health agency said there are currently four cases of monkeypox in the state.
-“DHEC is responding to cases and vaccinating high-risk contacts with a safe FDA-approved vaccine for monkeypox,” officials said.Monkeypox confirmed in US; what Georgians should know
+“DHEC is responding to cases and vaccinating high-risk contacts with a safe FDA-approved vaccine for monkeypox,” officials said.Mt.
+Pleasant family still searching for teen missing since April

 Comments / 0